Chat flycatcher

-The chat flycatcher (Melaenornis infuscatus) is a small passerine bird in the Old World flycatcher family Muscicapidae that is native to southern Africa.
+The chat flycatcher (Agricola infuscatus) is a small passerine bird in the Old World flycatcher family Muscicapidae that is native to southern Africa.

 Taxonomy

 The chat flycatcher was previously placed in the genus Bradornis but was moved to Melaenornis based on the results of a molecular phylogenetic study published in 2010.
+It was subsequently moved to the genus Agricola based on a study published in 2023.

 Description

 The chat flycatcher is an earthy light reddish-brown in colour and has large, pale wing edges.
 Juvenile flycatchers have speckled feathers.
 The flycatcher produces a song that consists of a "cher cher chirrup" sound.
 The bird is about twenty centimeters long.

 Habitat

 The chat flycatcher is found in South Africa, Botswana and Angola.
 The flycatcher frequently perches on low-lying bushes and telephone wires.
 Its natural habitat is dry savanna.
 However, it is also found in shrublands and woodlands throughout its range.

 Behavior

 Diet

 The chat flycatcher hunts insects.
 Specifically, it consumes termites, ants and beetles.
 The flycatcher also consumes small reptiles such as Typhlops, a genus of blind snakes.